Philadelphia Birth Injury Lawyer

 This is the central challenge in almost every birth injury lawsuit, and it’s why you need an expert Birth Malpractice Lawyer.
 Hospitals and doctors will always claim they did nothing wrong.

 We don’t just take their word for it.
 Proving malpractice (negligence) means showing that the medical team’s actions fell below the “accepted standard of care.”
 This is what a reasonable, skilled doctor or nurse would have done in the same situation.
+A medical expert is essential for establishing what the standard of care should have been and for supporting your legal claim with authoritative testimony.
 We do this by:

 1. Meticulously reviewing every single page of medical records from pregnancy, labor, and delivery.
 We look for hidden details, timing issues, or missed warning signs.